janrvdolf/gpucfr/README.md

 Header files are in the directory *include*, and source code files are in the directory *src*.
 Data directory contains exported EFG trees for three variants of Goofspiel.

-The code is tested on a desktop computer with Ubuntu 20.04, CUDA 11, and GeForce GTX 1050 Mobile.
-Also, the code was run on a cluster with CUDA 11 and Tesla V100.
+The code is tested on a desktop computer with Ubuntu 20.04, CUDA 11, and NVIDIA GeForce GTX 1050 Mobile.
+Also, the code was run on a cluster with CUDA 11 and NVIDIA Tesla V100.

 Compilation on CTU's Research Center for Informatics Cluster
 ============================================================